EtherealEngine/etherealengine-docs/docs/2_devops_deployment/0_microk8s.md

     Possible Fix: <https://lightrun.com/answers/canonical-microk8s-microk8s-is-not-running-microk8sinspect-showing-no-error>

     Here this error cloud be due to conflicting kubectl being installed.
 Use this command to remove kubectl `sudo rm -rf /usr/local/bin/kubectl`

-## (Optional) Add MicroK8s to Lens

-If you want to add MicroK8s cluster to GUI tool [Lens](https://k8slens.dev/).
-Print the configuration using following command:

-`kubectl config view --raw`

-Option 1: If you have kubectl already installed, use `sudo gedit ~/.kube/config` as add the above output in it.
-Option 2: In Lens, goto `File` > `Add Cluster` and paste the output of above command to add cluster.

 ## Update system hostfile to point to MicroK8s